 - focus on delightful instead of viable (MDP vs. MVP)

 - add a secret sauce before coding an MDP

-If you want to learn what’s different with creating a minimum viable product vs. a minimum delightful product and what our secret sauce is about, join the party.
-It’ll be fun, I promise.
+If you want to learn what’s different with creating a minimum viable product vs. a minimum delightful product and find out about secret MVP development steps, join the party.

-- The answer to “How to build a minimum viable product?” is to build an MDP (Minimum Delightful Product), which means you build a minimum viable product that delights users.
+- The answer to “How to build a minimum viable product?” is to build an MDP (Minimum Delightful Product), which means you need to develop a minimum viable product that delights end users.

 - Minimum viable product development, done right, starts with rapid prototyping, which includes the creation of an interactive app prototype and user testing.